Republican protests in close North Carolina races dismissed by elections board

 “The voters that protesters are challenging here today unquestionably are eligible voters,” said Will Robertson, an attorney representing the three Democratic legislative candidates and the state Democratic Party.
 “These protests are not only facially invalid but they’re an affront to democracy and to the rule of law in North Carolina.”

-Citing the state constitution, attorneys for Griffin said that elections boards cannot count the ballots of people who have never lived in North Carolina.
-And they said the state board erred by generating voter registration forms that did not make clear that state law requires an applicant to provide the identifying numbers.
+Citing the state constitution, attorneys for Griffin argued that elections boards cannot count the ballots of people who have never lived in North Carolina.
+And they said the state board erred by generating voter registration forms that did not make clear that state law requires an applicant to provide one of the identifying numbers.

 “We filed these protests because we believe the winners of these elections should be determined by eligible voters and only be eligible voters,” Craig Schauer, an attorney for Griffin and GOP legislative candidates, told the board.